 3. Create a Budget and Stick to It

-Along those same lines, creating a monthly or even weekly budget will may also help you cut down on FOMO spending.
-Your budget can, and should, include money for savings or big-ticket items like travel you know you have coming up.
+Along the same lines, creating a monthly or even weekly budget may also help you cut down on FOMO spending.
+Your budget can and should include money for savings or big-ticket items like travel you know you have coming up.
 Having a budget can give you guardrails and help you focus on the big-picture rather than getting caught up in the FOMO moment.

-By putting some money away, and then calculating how much “fun” money you have left over after bills, you’ll know exactly when you’ve reached your limit.
-While a budget might not help you eliminate FOMO spending altogether, you’ll at least give yourself more constraints if you limit yourself to a specific spending amount.
+By putting some money towards future goals and then calculating how much “fun” money you have left over after bills, you’ll know exactly when you’ve reached your limit.
+While making a budget might not help you eliminate FOMO spending altogether, you’ll at least give yourself more constraints if you limit yourself to a specific spending amount.

 4. Lower Your Social Media Exposure

 Ready for another way to stop spending so much?
-The endless scrolling on platforms like Facebook, Twitter, and Instagram offer some instant gratification, but social media is one of the main contributing factors of FOMO.
+The endless scrolling on platforms like Facebook, TikTok, and Instagram offer some instant gratification, but social media is one of the main contributing factors of FOMO.

 If You Must Spend, Still Plan Ahead

-You won’t be able to avoid FOMO spending all of the time, so it’s also important to have a strategy in place for how you want to make the best use of your time and money if the feeling kicks in.
+You won’t be able to avoid FOMO spending all of the time, so it’s also important to have a strategy in place for making the best use of your time and money if the feeling kicks in.

 If you have a sudden urge to buy something because of FOMO, try instead to write the item down, whether in a Notes app on your phone or even just a physical piece of paper, and come back to it 24 hours later.

 This will help you avoid impulse purchases just because something is on sale, for instance, or your friend just bought it.
 You can evaluate in a day if it’s something you still really need.
 Some people even stretch that 24 hours out to a full month with what’s known as the 30-day spending rule.